Your tax refund could be smaller than last year. Here’s why

 NEW YORK (AP) — Expecting a tax refund?
 It could be smaller than last year.
 And with inflation still high, that money won’t go as far as it did a year ago.

-The 90 million taxpayers who have filed as of March 31 got refunds that were an average of nearly 10% less than last year, in part due to pandemic relief programs expiring.
-The filing deadline for most taxpayers is Tuesday.
+The more than 100 million taxpayers who have had their returns processed as of April 7 got refunds that were an average of 9.3% less than last year, in part due to pandemic relief programs expiring.
+The filing deadline for most taxpayers is Tuesday, though it has been extended for parts of California, Alabama, Georgia, New York, Tennessee, Arkansas, Mississippi and Indiana that were hard hit by severe weather.

 For many households, especially working families, the tax refund is the biggest one-time financial windfall of the year, said Kathy Pickering, chief tax officer of H&R Block.